mbabynames search ✿

-Clayton is a two-syllable name of English origin, meaning "noble and strong".
+from the English, meaning "town built on clay".
+Clayton is a two-syllable name of English origin, meaning "town built on clay".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2